RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 TS.MGET [LATEST] [WITHLABELS | SELECTED_LABELS label...]
 FILTER filter...
 ```

+#### Optional parameters:

-- [LATEST] (since RedisTimeSeries v1.8)
+- `LATEST` (since RedisTimeSeries v1.8)

-  When the time series is a compaction: With LATEST, TS.MGET will report the compacted value of the latest (possibly partial) raw bucket.
-Without LATEST, TS.MGET will report the compacted value of the last 'closed' bucket.
-When the series is not a compaction: LATEST is ignored.
+  When a time series is a compaction: With `LATEST`, TS.MGET will report the compacted value of the latest (possibly partial) raw bucket.
+Without `LATEST`, TS.MGET will report the compacted value of the last 'closed' bucket.
+When the series is not a compaction: `LATEST` is ignored.

   The data in the latest bucket of a compaction is possibly partial.
 A bucket is 'closed' and compacted only upon arrival of a new sample that 'opens' a 'new latest' bucket.
-There are cases, however, when the compacted value of the latest (possibly partial) bucket is required instead of the compacted value of the last 'closed' bucket.
-LATEST can be used when this is required.
+There are cases, however, when the compacted value of the latest (possibly partial) bucket is required instead of the compacted value of the last 'closed' bucket. `LATEST` can be used when this is required.

+- `WITHLABELS` - Include in the reply all label-value pairs representing metadata labels of the time series.

+- `SELECTED_LABELS` _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+This is usefull when there is a large number of labels per series, but only the values of some of the labels are required.

+If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as the label-value pairs.

+#### Mandatory parameters:

 - FILTER _filter_...